I’ve been writing since I was 8 years old, so in that VERY long time, here’s some of the things I’ve learnt.

 So you need to take it seriously.
 You need to decide if you want to just write as a hobby or as a passionate career.
 If the latter, then start defending those writing days.

 03 Writing is a business

-Following on from point 2, if you are looking at making writing your career then you need to start accepting that with all that art there needs to be some splashes of business.
+Following on from point 2, if you are looking at making writing your career then you need to start accepting that, with all the art there needs to be some splashes of business.

-Nope, that doesn’t mean printing up a 100 business cards and passing them out to everyone who even smiles at you.
+Nope, that doesn’t mean printing up a 100 business cards and passing them out to everyone who ever smiles at you.

 As someone who runs their own business I can tell you it’s best to learn about this stuff early and have systems in place before you need them.
 How you keep records of your sales, your invoices, your expenses – these are things you can be learning now.

 Check out these two videos by authors who self published compared to traditionally published.
 Because there are costs for both.

 Writing takes a lot of time.
 There is plotting and planning, writing, building worlds, editing, weedling out errors and consistency issues, searching for beta readers, networking, brand creation….

 Seriously it goes on and on.
 Add to that the rest of your life and things can get ugly.
 After all, we’d rather write than do ironing or run errands or argue with the boiler repair man… but all these “non-writing” things keep stealing fragments of our time.